 (1) As prescribed in Royal Decree (No 604) issued on 18 April 2016.

 (2) As prescribed in Royal Decree (No 642) issued on 09 July 2017.

 The types of property, plant and equipment assets that qualify for this tax concession are as follows:

 The rules and conditions prescribed in Royal Decree (No 604) for this tax concession are as follows:

-Royal Decree (No 604) also prescribes that in the event of a company failing to comply with any of the rules, procedures and conditions, the right to the tax concession shall cease, and the amount of expenditure incurred on additions, alternations, extensions or improvements of assets shall be taken up as income in the year the right to the tax concession ceases.
+The Royal Decrees also prescribes that in the event of a claimant failing to comply with any of the rules, procedures and conditions, rights to the tax concession shall cease, and the amounts of the tax deduction concessions claimed shall be re-computed as income for the years the tax deductions concessions were claimed.

 This Tax Insight is general information only.
 It should not be used to determine any particular matter without consulting with an experienced Thailand tax advisor.